-- Annual Election Period: This period takes place from October 15 to December 7 of each year.
-During the Annual Election Period, beneficiaries can make changes to their Medicare benefits, including enrolling in or switching Medicare plans.
+- Annual Election Period (AEP): This period takes place from October 15 to December 7 of each year.
+During the Annual Election Period, also called Open Enrollment Period for Medicare Advantage and Medicare prescription drug coverage, beneficiaries can make changes to their Medicare benefits, including enrolling in or switching Medicare plans.
 They can also use this period to disenroll from a Medicare plan.

-- Medicare Advantage Disenrollment Period: From January 1 to February 14, you can disenroll from a Medicare Advantage plan and go back to Original Medicare.
-Regardless of whether your Medicare Advantage plan covered prescription drugs, you can also use this period to enroll in a stand-alone Medicare Prescription Drug Plan.
-These are the only changes you can make during this period.
+- Medicare Advantage Open Enrollment Period: From January 1 to March 31, you can disenroll from a Medicare Advantage plan and go back to Original Medicare.
+You can then use this period to enroll in a stand-alone Medicare Part D Prescription Drug Plan.
+Or, you can change from one Medicare Advantage plan to another during this time.